Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/03-Nested-Routes-and-Resources/README.md

     ```markdown
     **Nested Routes: Mini-Project Requirements**:

     Create a VERY SIMPLE API in Node and Express that manipulates an array of in-memory objects.
-If you'd like, you can use [this file](assets/api-starter.js) as a starting point.

     * HINT: Recall from BEW1.1 that the HTTP methods we use help tell a great story!
         * *GET* fetches an object or a list of objects.